svn2github/ModernUIChart/README.md

 # Roadmap

+ - Fixing existing Bugs
  - Native support for Light and Dark Themes
  - Line Chart
- - Financial Charts & Indicato
+ - Financial Charts & Indicators
+ - Port to Net Standard 2.0
+ - Support for Xamarin Forms

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**